PabloCorso/elma-tcg/app/assets/guides.md

 #### Type line

 The type line is directly below the illustration.
-It contains the card’s card type(s).
-It also contains the card’s subtype(s), if applicable.
-Some effects set an object’s card type.
+It contains the card's card type(s).
+It also contains the card's subtype(s), if applicable.
+Some effects set an object's card type.
 In such cases, the new card type(s) replaces any existing card types, unless the effect specifies that it retains their prior card type.

 #### Text box

 The text box is printed on the lower half of the card.
-It usually contains rules text defining the card’s abilities.
+It usually contains rules text defining the card's abilities.
 The text box may also contain italicised text that has no game function.

 If a rule is described with a keyword it may contain the explanation written in italics and between parenthesis.
 For example: "First Finish _(Only the first finish of each kuski is taken into account in the result.)_"